mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 ---
 layout: post
-title: "Implementing K-means Clustering from Scratch - in Python"
+title: "Naive Bayes Classifier example by hand and how to do in Scikit-Learn"
 author: "MMA"
 comments: true
 ---